|

 from “An

-Anecdotal Life of Sir John Macdonald”
+Anecdotal Life of Sir John Macdonald”by

 E. B. Biggar Published